schoolofcities/urban-data-storytelling/course-outlines/microcredential-2025.md

 - Each week has a short assignment that will be graded, except for module 5, where extra time is given to work on the final project due for module 6.
 Assignments are scaffolded to lead to this final project, which will be focused on analyzing and visualizing data on a specific theme (housing, transport, sustainability, etc.) for your city.
 Examples and grading rubrics will be provided for each assignment.

-- Each week has TA office hours (calendly sign up?)
+- Each week has TA office hours for technical help, assignment, and project feedback

 To do / create: